Committee on Teaching and Faculty Development

 More specific details for each are linked on the Google Form applications.

-What’s the difference between a fellowship and a grant?
+What’s the difference between a fellowship, a PROFESSIONAL LEARNING COMMUNITY, AND A grant?

-• Fellowships provide general stipend funding.
+• Fellowships and Professional Learning Communities provide general stipend funding.
 Fellowships are reported as income and are taxable.
 No budget justification required.

 • Grants are awarded for assistance with the acquisition of specific materials/resources or professional development activities.
 Grants are typically not reported as income and are not taxable.
 Budget justification is required.